-We may encounter substantial delays in our clinical trials or may not be able to conduct our clinical trials on the timelines we expect and we may be required to conduct additional clinical trials or modify current or future clinical trials based on feedback we receive from the FDA.\
+We may encounter substantial delays in our clinical trials or may not be able to conduct our clinical trials on the timelines we expect, and we may be required to conduct additional clinical trials or modify current or future clinical trials based on feedback we receive from the FDA.

 Clinical testing is expensive, time consuming, and subject to uncertainty.
 We cannot guarantee that any current or future clinical trials will be conducted as planned or completed on schedule, if at all, or that any of our product candidates will receive regulatory approval.
 We initiated clinical trials in patients with metastatic melanoma, cervical, head and neck and non-small cell lung cancers, and in other indications in collaboration with third parties.
 We have completed enrollment in the pivotal clinical trial for melanoma, C-144-01.
-In June 2022, we announced that initial Cohort 4 data read by the independent review committee, or IRC, met the primary endpoint in this clinical trial.
-In March 2023, we completed submission of our BLA to the FDA for the treatment of adult patients with metastatic melanoma for approval, and the FDA accepted the BLA in May 2023, although approval remains pending.
+In C-144-01, and in June 2022, we announced that initial Cohort 4 data read by the independent review committee, or IRC, met the primary endpoint in this clinical trial.
+In March 2023, we completed submission of our BLA to the FDA for the treatment of adult patients with metastatic melanoma for approval, and the FDA accepted the BLA in May 2023, although 2023.
+We obtained BLA approval remains pending on February 16, 2024.
 We plan to initiate clinical trials in new indications, and new cohorts in existing clinical trials.
 Even as these clinical trials progress, issues may arise that could require us to suspend or terminate such clinical trials or could cause the results of one cohort to differ from a prior cohort.
-For example, we may experience slower than anticipated enrollment in our additional pivotal clinical trials, which may consequently delay BLA submission to the FDA or permit competitors to obtain approvals that may alter our BLA filing strategy.
+For example, we may experience slower than anticipated enrollment in our additional pivotal clinical trials, which may consequently delay BLA submission submissions to the FDA or permit competitors to obtain approvals that may alter our BLA filing strategy.
+Additionally, temporary or permanent clinical holds could be placed on our clinical trials for a variety of reasons.
+For instance, on December 22, 2023, the FDA placed a clinical hold on the IOV-LUN-202 trial in response to a reported Grade 5 (fatal) serious adverse event potentially related to the non-myeloablative lymphodepletion pre-conditioning regimen, and we paused enrollment and the LN-145 treatment regimen for new patients in IOV-LUN-202 during the clinical hold.
+On March 4, 2024, the FDA lifted the partial clinical hold on the IOV-LUN-202 trial, permitting us to resume patient enrollment.
 A failure of one or more clinical trials can occur at any stage of testing, and our future clinical studies may not be successful.
 Events that may prevent successful or timely initiation or completion of clinical development, or product approval include: